What Documents Do I Need to Sell a Static Caravan?

 a brown clad caravan with grey decking area with table and chairs

-How Caravan Buyer UK Can Help You Work Through the Process
+How Caravan Buyer UK Can Help You Sell Your Caravan

 Get a Free, No-Obligation Static Caravan Valuation

-If you're thinking about selling your caravan, start with a valuation.
+If you’re planning on selling your caravan, a good place to start is with a valuation.

 By Chris Hampson May 5, 2026